andrew/ultimate-awesome/README.md

 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
-- [awesome-digitalocean](https://github.com/awesomelistsio/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-green-cloud-computing](https://github.com/awesomelistsio/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
-- [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
-- [awesome-test-automation](https://github.com/awesomelistsio/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.
 - [awesome-vue-talks](https://github.com/awesome-vault/awesome-vue-talks) - 收集的一些关于Vue的分享，A collection of vue team talks.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [list](https://github.com/awsmfoss/list) - A big list of Awesome Free and Open Source projects tat you can check out.